My daughter had just taken her school final maths exam – and was shell-shocked!

 To look at some of the melodrama playing out on online forums and the media, you’d think a new form of bio-terrorism had been unleashed on the populace, or that news just broke of a cataclysmic catastrophe that will destroy the planet.

-As parents, adults, elders, we have some questions to ask ourselves.
+As parents, adults, elders, we have to think about lessons learned in life.
+Consider some questions to ask ourselves.

 - About how we react to these situations…